firstcontributions/first-contributions/README.md

 ```
 git remote add upstream https://github.com/Roshanjossey/first-contributions
 ```
-This is a way of telling git that another version of this project exists in the specified url and we're calling it upstream.
+This is a way of telling git that another version of this project exists in the specified url and we're calling it `upstream`.
 Once the changes are merged, fetch the new version of my repository:
 ```
 git fetch upstream
 ```